Article

 Thank you, reviewers.

-Estimating is a though topic.
-I thank my many reviewers who vastly improved this blog article: David Croome, Tina Behers, Alexander Post, and Simon Porro.
+Estimating is a tough topic.
+I thank my many reviewers who vastly improved this blog article: David Croome, Tina Behers, Alexander Post, Simon Porro and Michele Lanzinger.

 Do you want to know more?
 Come to one of our trainings.